Audi A8 review - MPG, CO2 and running costs

 Hybrid systems deliver respectable economy, but depreciation remains a big problem for the A8

-The 48-volt mild hybrid system in the Audi A8 helps to deliver respectable fuel economy figures (under tougher WLTP testing), with the 50 TDI delivering 40.9mpg when using the standard-fit 18-inch alloy wheels.
-But, opt for the 21-inch rims that come with the Vorsprung trim and economy drops to 38.2mpg.
+The 48-volt mild hybrid system in the Audi A8 helps to deliver respectable fuel economy figures (under WLTP testing), with the 50 TDI delivering 40.4mpg when using the standard-fit 18-inch alloy wheels.
+But, opt for the 20-inch rims that come with the Black Edition trim and economy drops to 39.2mpg.
+The 55 TFSI Sport petrol model delivers up to 31mpg on the combined cycle.

-In the 55 TFSI model, you can expect up to 29.4mpg on a combined cycle, which again drops to 28.2mpg in top Vorsprung trim.
-The choice of equipment level also has an impact on CO2 emissions, with 50 TDI emitting between 181-197g/km of CO2.
-The figures are 217g/km to 232g/km for the 55 TFSI.
+The choice of equipment level also has an impact on CO2 emissions, with 50 TDI emitting between 184-189g/km of CO2, while the figures are 206g/km to 211g/km for the 55 TFSI.

 The 60 TFSI e plug-in hybrid is the greenest choice by far.
-The petrol/electric model has a claimed maximum economy of 113mpg, with emissions of between 58g/km and 65g/km of CO2.
+The petrol/electric model has a claimed maximum economy of around 148mpg (as long as you keep the battery topped up), with CO2 emissions from 42g/km.

 As with all cars as expensive and swift as the A8, insurance is pricey.
 The 55 TFSI and 50 TDI start from group 44 out of 50, while the 60 TFSI e will attract a more expensive premium being in group 48 for the standard car and group 49 for the long-wheelbase version.
 The top-of-the-range S8 predictably sits in group 50.

 As with all limousines, the Audi A8 loses a hefty chunk of cash to depreciation.
-Our experts predict that the range will retain an average of 37% of its value after three years and 36,000 miles, with the A8 L losing a touch more than the standard wheelbase car.
-The best performer in terms of retaining value is the 60 TFSI e model which is able to hold on to 47% of its original list price.
+Our experts predict that the range will retain an average of 36 per cent of its value after three years and 36,000 miles, with the A8 L losing a touch more than the standard wheelbase car.
+The S8 performance model does slightly better, holding on to 47 per cent of its original list price after the three-year period of ownership.

 In this review